Spandan-Mishra/GSoC-2025/Final-Report.md

 -	List of Nutrition Orders for a particular encounter can be found under ‘Nutrition Orders’ encounter tab.
 -	Canteen staff can see the list of all pending orders linked to their specific canteen location, along with the details of the order.
 -	Canteen staff can update the status of an order, and once it is mark completed, it will be ready to deliver.
--	Nurses/Staff can log intake for the Nutrition Orders marked as completed by canteen staff, under the ‘Nutrition Orders’ encounter tab.
+-	Nurses/Staff can log intake for the Nutrition Orders marked as completed by canteen staff, under the "Nutrition Orders" encounter tab.
 -	Intake Logging provides detailed information of intake like consumption status, consumption amount and reason for consumption.
 -	The Diet Management module is integrated to work seamlessly with the main care application in encounters, questionnaires, location services, etc.